jishu-yadav/Eshop/README.md

 # Ready-Online
 Category: A Web Application

+# Purpose:
-# Purpose: A Full Stack MERN Application to provide a platform to help people buy and sell products online without any hassle.
+A Full Stack MERN application to provide a platform to help people buy and sell products online without any hassle.

 # Advantages of Sellers:
 Easy to find prospective leads.